You can apply animations to all widgets, except for Hotspot, and Google Maps.

 - Rotate.
 Enter degrees to determine a widget’s rotation.

 - Scale.
-The value shows the percentage of the initial size of the widget, to which it will scale up or down based on your entry.
+The value shows the percentage of the initial size of the widget, which will scale up or down based on your entry.

-There are also several presets that allow you to make your widget pulse, fade in, scale up, etc. You can customize each by changing its parameters.
+Several presets also allow you to make your widget pulse, fade in, scale up, etc. You can customize each by changing its parameters.

-If your animation includes multiple steps, you can set a loop to specific steps only.
-Note that once a step is looped, all subsequent steps automatically become looped as well.
+If your animation includes multiple steps, you can only set a loop to specific steps.
+Note that all subsequent steps automatically become looped once a step is looped.

 The ‘Once per user’ option allows you to play an animation only once for each visitor.
-For users that load more than once, all widgets with this option will be hidden.
+All widgets with this option will be hidden for users that load more than once.

 There are also specific parameters that can be applied only to certain animation types:

 - Start point, for the animation On Scroll.
 You can choose Start Point for On Scroll animation so that it will start once the top edge of the widget is aligned with the Top, Center, or Bottom (by default) of the screen.
-Offset allows you to set the Start Point at the exact height in pixels.
+Offset allows you to set the Start Point at the exact pixel height.

 - Speed, for the animation On Scroll.
-By changing Speed you can define how long each step of an On Scroll animation is displayed while a visitor is scrolling.
+By changing Speed, you can define how long each step of an On Scroll animation is displayed while a visitor is scrolling.
 If you set the Speed to 1x, the step will be displayed for the duration of the page by one pixel; with a Speed of 0.5x, by two pixels.
-The faster the speed of an animation is the less scrolling it requires to play.
+The faster an animation speeds, the less scrolling it requires to play.

 The effects can be combined using steps.
 To add a new step, click the plus icon under the widget.

 For example, say you want the widget to change its opacity after a user clicks on it, and then scale up to 150%.
 Select the On Click animation with the Opacity effect.
-Next click +, then choose the Scale effect and set its value to 100 → 150.
+Next, click +, choose the Scale effect, and set its value to 100 → 150.

 Animation can be initiated not only by an animated widget itself but also by another widget that becomes a trigger in this case.
-To set a trigger, select the animation type, then click ‘Add trigger’, and choose whichever widget you prefer.
-A widget can have up to three different triggers.
+To set a trigger, select the animation type, click ‘Add trigger’, and choose whichever widget you prefer.
+A widget can have up to 20 different triggers.